MayaSaringan/react-native-scroll-context/README.md

 # react-native-scroll-context

-Provides a React Native context that makes it easier to inform us about the state of ScrollViews in the app, or to direct them to scroll to a different offset.
+Provides a React Native context that makes it easier to manipulate the scroll offset of a ScrollView in the app.
+This is mostly intended for when you have a single root ScrollView.
+This lets deeply nested children know the offset of the ScrollView and lets them change the root ScrollView's offset via a function without passing down props through many levels of children.

 Uses a ScrollView from [Native-Base](https://docs.nativebase.io/)